Subn0x/awesome-bbht/README.md

 - [003Recon](https://github.com/003random/003Recon) - Some tools to automate recon - 003random

 - [LazyRecon](https://github.com/capt-meelo/LazyRecon) - An automated approach to performing recon for bug bounty hunting and penetration testing.

+- [Vulmap](https://github.com/zhzyker/vulmap) - Vulmap is a web vulnerability scanning and verification tool that can scan webapps for vulnerabilities and has a vulnerability verification function

 ## Wordlists